 A child who has learned balancing very young on a scooter may still find it hard to master starting and stopping on a bicycle.
 Setting the saddle low can help.

 A balance bike is OK for a very small child as an alternative to a tricycle.
 As with a scooter, the child can learn balance but not how to start and stop with pedaling.
 The child's feet should reach the ground with the legs only slightly bent.
 Unlike with a scooter,the child will outgrow a balance bike quickly -- the photos exemplify this.
 For an older child, you can achieve the same effect simply by unscrewing the pedals from a real bicycle.
-(You may have surfed here directly from the top of the page, so, again: the left pedal unscrews clockwise!)
+You may have surfed here directly from the top of the page, so, again: the left pedal unscrews clockwise!)

 Encourage kids to start out with proper safety equipment from the get-go.
 If a child gets used to wearing a helmet on a tricycle, the habit will become well established, and there will not be a later struggle about introducing a helmet.
 Especially when kids are first learning to ride, gloves and even knee pads can be very worthwhile.
 A child who falls and gets hurt may get turned off to bicycles at an early age, and at best will take longer to learn, because of fear.
 Young children love to have their own bicycle gloves, it makes them feel really special.
 They make a much more useful gift than streamers, bells or baskets.